 - Create a Throwaway email account

-- Install a free email client like Thunderbird or its alternative.
+- Install a free emails client like Thunderbird or its alternative.

 - Finally, deploy your VPN connection

-And you’re all set!
-Send the email through your email client that is using your throwaway email id while your IP address is secured by a VPN.
+And you're all set!
+Send the email through your email client that is using your throwaway email id while a VPN secures your IP address.
 Instead of your original IP address, your VPN IP address will now appear in the email header.

 AnonEmail is a fantastic service that further obscures the origins of a message by forwarding it multiple times until it arrives at its intended recipient.
 The service doesn't really appear to store IP addresses, according to some users.